elagralinska/APL/TUTORIAL/Tutorial.md

 ![Screenshot4](screenshots/Screenshot_4.png)

 Additionally, below the Association Plot a download button is located.
-Use it in order to download the list of the genes ranked according to their specificity for the given subset of conditions.
+Use it in order to download the list of the candidate marker genes ranked according to their specificity for the given subset of conditions.

 ### 5. Gene enrichment analysis
 APL allows also for enrichment analysis of the condition-specific genes for Gene Ontology terms.
 This part of the program is based on `topGO` - an R package that facilitates such type of analyses.